Maria-Anson/Google-IT-Automation-with-Python/Module 1 -Crash Course on Python/Week 2/Practice Quiz: Functions.md

     print("The round-trip in kilometers is " + str(2*my_trip_km))

-> XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 >
 > RunReset
 >
 > <pre class="rc-ConsoleOutput">
 >

-    > The distance in kilometers is 88.0
+     The distance in kilometers is 88.0
-    > The round-trip in kilometers is 176.0
+     The round-trip in kilometers is 176.0
 >
 > </pre>
 >